ericPantarotto/react_completeGuide/_notes/notes.md

 Or we simply take that overall meta object which we get from React router which contains this params key and we forward this meta object here to this loader.

+### Build the Code for Production

+Now, this build step here is required because the application we're building is not the application we're going to upload at least not like this.
+This is not the code we're going to upload.

+This is the code which we use during development.

+It's very readable and it sometimes even uses features which aren't supported like that in the browser.
+Like this JSX code that's not supported in browsers.
+It must be transformed before we can upload this on a server that serves it to end users.

+**<span style='color: #495fcb'> Note:** By the way, here during development when we preview this page we also get a transformed version of that code. **This development server**, which we started with `npm run dev` is transforming the code as we're writing it. **kind of a live transformation process**.

+`npm run build` for **Vite React** applications will build our project, in a *dist folder*.
+And it's the content of that *dist/build* folder that should be deployed to a server.
+It's of course not very readable but it's a valid code that can be executed.

+- you have your optimized JavaScript file with those different dynamically loaded chunks.js files for the lazy loading
+- but also with that main chunk that's downloaded initially. (index)
+  - And that file contains all the code you wrote plus all the third party package code you're using including the React library itself.
 <!---
 [comment]: it works with text, you can rename it how you want